UmbrellaCrow612/code-handbook/pages/fundamentals/functions-and-methods.md

 2. **Parameters:** Methods can accept zero or more parameters, similar to functions.
 The first parameter of a method, often called `self` (or `this` in some languages), represents the instance of the class on which the method is called.

 3. **Return Value:** Like functions, methods can also return a value as the result of their execution.
+Sometimes methods do not return something, instead execute some code.

-4. **Code Block:** Methods have a body, which is a block of code enclosed within curly braces ({}) that contains the statements to be executed when the method is called.
+4. **Code Block:** Methods have a body, which is a block of code enclosed within curly braces **{ Code }** that contains the statements to be executed when the method is called.

 5. **Invocation:** Methods are called on an instance of a class using the dot notation, specifying the instance followed by the method name and any required arguments.